 - Annual limits.
 The maximum amount you choose for insurance to pay on claims can affect how much you pay for premiums.

-How do I compare small business insurance coverage?
+How much small business insurance do I need?

 With some careful planning and consulting, your business can find the right amount of coverage to suit its needs.
 Follow these steps to find that perfect amount: